Merwin-Rebello/100days/README.md

 Q74) Did a proper setup for react and also learnt hoe to link pages in html only with out js

 Q75) learnt about the concepts of arrays in javascript

+Q76) learnt about the conepts of loops in javascript